NStrellaHMQ/ai-brand-guide/src/brand-core.md

 - **White & Light Neutrals (10–20%):** Use strictly for body text and secondary labels to prevent eye strain.
 - **Teal (#037DA5) (0–10%):** Use for subtle accents or glow effects.

-## Teal Constraint: Teal should never be used for large backgrounds or primary headings.
-It is a "functional" color for data points (like a 'Success' state) rather than a "decorative" color.
+**Teal Constraint:** Teal should never be used for large backgrounds or primary headings.
+It is a "functional" color for data points rather than a "decorative" color.

+---

+## 2. VISUAL STYLE, FINISH & ICONOGRAPHY
+- **Texture:** Use flat design principles.
+Avoid 3D skeuomorphism, heavy drop shadows, or photographic textures.
+- **Precision:** Use geometric alignment and sharp 90-degree angles.
+Visuals should feel "engineered," not "artistic".
+- **Iconography:** Use "Outlined" style icons with a consistent stroke weight.
+Fill the interior of the icons with **#FFC000**.

+---

-## 2. TYPOGRAPHY & TEXT HIERARCHY
+## 3. TYPOGRAPHY & TEXT HIERARCHY
 Maintain a clear distinction between headlines and body copy to reflect the HiveMQ visual identity.

 ### Headlines: Raleway
 - **Usage:** All slide titles, section headers, and primary labels.
 - **Style:** Bold or Semi-Bold.
-Raleway is a geometric sans-serif; ensure the AI describes this as "modern and structured."
+Raleway is a modern and structured geometric sans-serif.
 - **Case:** Use Sentence case for readability unless a "High-Impact" title is required.

 ### Body Copy: Roboto